simon-i1-h/brainaiee/README.md

-# Brainaiee programming language
+# Brainbeep programming language

-Brainaiee is a dialect of the brainfuck programming language.
-Brainaiee was developed to resolve EOF problem of the brainfuck.
-Brainaiee has two new operators.
+Brainbeep is a dialect of the brainfuck programming language.
+Brainbeep was developed to resolve EOF problem of the brainfuck.
+Brainbeep has two new operators.

 - `:`: Store 1 if the output stream is set to EOF, otherwise 0 in the cell at the pointer.
 - `;`: Store 1 if the input stream is set to EOF, otherwise 0 in the cell at the pointer.

-Brainaiee also has the `#` (line comment) operator.
+Brainbeep also has the `#` (line comment) operator.

 ## Build and Run

 ```
-cc -o brainaiee brainaiee.c
+cc -o brainbeep brainbeep.c
-./brainaiee source.ba
+./brainbeep source.bbp
 ```

 ## Extensions or Dialects